Facepunch/garrysmod-issues/SECURITY.md

 # Security Policy

+This page describes our Security Policy.

 ## Reporting a Vulnerability

-If you've found a security exploit, please report it privately by emailing robotboy655@facepunchstudios.com.
+If you've found a security exploit, please report it privately via https://facepunch.com/security.